 Sometimes it's best to not update status all the time, get things organized, and regroup after a storm hits.
 Like putting your head under the covers and sleeping in for a while.

-, lost a lot of sleep, and felt out of odds.
+Since my last post I moved, tried to get settled in, got used to a new neighborhood (where it is much quieter, something that I'm still trying to get accustomed to), lost a lot of sleep, and felt out of odds.
 Instead of filling every moment with something to distract me from what was happening, I took about a month (and one long weekend) to stay here and focus on regaining some of that energy I spent.
 It's not completely back yet, but I intend that soon I'll get it back 100 percent.
 Proof of this, is that I've started cooking again, and although the new stove isn't running on gas heat, it's far better than the old electric one I had earlier this year.

 I haven't found the best photo of my new place yet (it looks the best when the sun is out, and each time I forget to take a picture), and some parts of the apartment haven't been put away yet (for instance, the office).
 However, this place has yellow walls, a full patio, two floors, and two bedrooms.
 This is by far the nicest apartment I have ever lived in, considering the circumstance in which I moved in.
 To make a long story short, I got my vacate notice, searched and found this place, packed, and moved in within exactly 8 days.